 The Trust is committed to providing adequate opportunities for Trustees and Governors to undertake and receive suitable training to enable them to perform their role effectively.
 Trustees and Governors are required to attend induction training and regular ongoing training.
-To this end the Trust pays for specific governance training via training providers such as the Governance Support Team at the Local Authority, the National Governors Association and the National College.
+To this end the Trust pays for specific governance training via training providers such as the Governance Support Team at the Local Authority, the National Governance Association and the National College.
 Additional in house training is provided where necessary.
 New governors receive a tour of the relevant Academy and are provided with key documents necessary for their role.
+The Governance Manager is responsible for the induction of new Trustees, Governors and Members and each new appointee has an induction programme.